solita/solita.github.com/_posts/2026-02-03-my-post-title.md

 >
 > Does this plan look correct?

 Now we are cooking!
 You can see exactly what the agent intends to do before it writes a single line of code.
 You can answer its questions, refine the plan, and polish it until it's exactly right.
 In my experience, the agent often catches details I overlooked (like the caching pattern example above), which would have caused inconsistencies later.

-Now it's just a matter of should you one-shot the whole plan or execute it step by step.
+## Prompting is a skill

+This is what "coding" looks like in my workflow nowadays: going back and forth with the AI to refine the plan until it's right.
+I get to focus on the big picture, how the pieces fit together, and in the end I design better features, improve the codebase through refactoring, and save time because the code writing is automated.

+But getting here wasn't instant.
+At first, I felt like an idiot when nothing worked.
+After my initial attempts, I caught myself thinking "I can code faster by hand than fixing the AI's mistakes."
+It took about two weeks to break even with manual coding, and another few weeks before the new approach truly clicked.

+Prompting is a skill just like coding.
+And like any new skill, you have to accept a small ego hit to make progress.
+The hardest part isn't learning new syntax or tools.
+It's letting go of the urge to dive straight into implementation.
+You have to trust the process: describe the problem clearly, let the AI explore, refine the plan together, and only then execute.
+Once you've done a day's worth of work in minutes without the AI making a single mistake, you'll never want to go back.

 ## How not to get overwhelmed

-The world of agentic coding is evolving way too fast for anyone to stay on top of everything that's new.
+The world of agentic coding is evolving way too fast for anyone to stay on top of everything.
+New concepts emerge constantly: [MCP (Model Context Protocol)](https://modelcontextprotocol.io/introduction) lets agents connect to databases, APIs, and external tools.
+[Agent Skills](https://docs.github.com/en/copilot/concepts/agents/about-agent-skills) give Copilot specialized capabilities for specific tasks.
+Multi-agent orchestrators like [Gas Town](https://github.com/steveyegge/gastown) let you coordinate 20-30 Claude Code agents working in parallel with persistent work tracking.
+And [custom agents](https://code.visualstudio.com/docs/copilot/customization/custom-agents) let you create specialized assistants tailored to your workflow.

-- Multiagent setups, skills, Ralph Loops etc etc etc -> just focus on understanding context
+It can feel overwhelming.
+If I changed my workflow every time a new tool came up, I wouldn't get any work done.
+And here's the thing: all of these features are ultimately just different ways to feed better instructions to the model.

+My advice?
+Don't chase every new feature.
+Focus on mastering the fundamentals: understanding context, writing clear prompts, and using Planning mode.
+Once you've nailed those, the advanced features will make much more sense.